koding/kdlearn/guides/installing-wordpress/index.md

 GRANT ALL PRIVILEGES ON wordpress.* TO dbuser@localhost;
 ```

-* Apply the changes so that mySQL knows about it:
+* Apply the changes so that mySQL knows about them:

 ```
 FLUSH PRIVILEGES;